 Participants and recruitment

-In this study, we invite all individuals aged 16 and above who have been subjected to a sexual assault in the past year.
+In this study, we invited all individuals aged 16 and above who had been subjected to a sexual assault in the past year.

 About participation in TRUST